patpalmerston/service-workers-offline/notes.md

 #1 task-
   - is to make the site reconize if the user is offline or not.
     - dev tools network: toggle online and offline
+#2 task
+  - set up for using a service worker